benfichter/gostageit/backend/README.md

 ### 3D furniture outlines

-After MoGe segments each furniture cluster, we project the calibrated 3D bounding boxes back into the staged photo.
+After SAM isolates each furniture cluster (or the MoGe fallback kicks in), we project the calibrated 3D bounding boxes back into the staged photo.
 This produces perspective-correct outlines - even for angled rugs or tall shelves - and the pipeline writes:

 - `*_3d_boxes.png` – staged image with 3D wireframes
 - `*_3d_data.json` – list of centers/corners/metrics for every furniture box